 - You might want to create a mashup of preexisting video content you have on YouTube.
 With the video length on Instagram being, well, very short, you might have to start adopting the mentality of a studio executive.
 Think of splicing different footage in a cool way to create a short teaser trailer that you can link to on YouTube.

 - As mentioned, you can post long videos on Instagram via IGTV.
 When you upload a video to IGTV, it will automatically give you the option of posting the first minute of it to your Instagram feed.
-Read a bit further for a step-by-step guide to learn exactly how to post YouTube videos on Instagram.
+Read our step-by-step guide a bit further to learn exactly how to post YouTube videos on Instagram.

 - If your budget allows for it or you are familiar with the best practices of Instagram videos, consider creating a video specifically for Instagram.